xukaili/CandiHap/Mac_OS_X/README.md

 ## License
 Academic users may download and use the application free of charge according to the accompanying license.
 Commercial users must obtain a commercial license from Xukai Li.
 If you have used the program to obtain results, please cite the following paper:</br>

-> Xukai Li☯* (李旭凯), Zhiyong Shi☯ (石志勇), Qianru Qie (郄倩茹), Jianhua Gao (高建华), Yiwei Jiang (姜亦巍), Yuanhuai Han (韩渊怀) & Xingchun Wang (王兴春).
+> Xukai Li☯* (李旭凯), Zhiyong Shi☯ (石志勇), Qianru Qie (郄倩茹), Jianhua Gao (高建华), Yiwei Jiang (姜亦巍), Yuanhuai Han (韩渊怀) & Xingchun Wang (王兴春)*.
 CandiHap: a haplotype analysis toolkit for natural variation study. bioRxiv 2020.02.27.967539. doi: https://doi.org/10.1101/2020.02.27.967539</br>
 > （☯ Equal contributors; * Correspondence）</br>
 </br>

 ## To Install __`R`__ for Mac OS X
-First of all, please install the R software environment as follows:</br>
 ```
    1. Open an internet browser and go to link: https://www.r-project.org
    2. Click the "download R" link in the middle of the page under "Getting Started."
    3. Select a CRAN location (a mirror site) and click the corresponding link.
-   4. Click on the "Download R for (Mac) OS X" link at the top of the page.
+   4. Click on the "Download R for Mac OS X" link at the top of the page.
    5. Click on Download R-3.5.0.pkg (or a newer version).
    6. Install R. Leave all default settings in the installation options.
    7. Open R and install three packages by command：